 KMPlayer is another good Android player that supports a variety of video file formats and comes with extras like a library viewer and cloud storage support.
 It covers a broad range of file formats such as MP4 and MKV, includes subtitle support, playback speed controls for speeding up or slowing down video playback, and a library view with a variety of sorting options.
 Users can also watch videos in a windowed mode as well as view content stored in Google Drive.

 BSPlayer is a solid Android video player featuring software and hardware decoding to play the most popular video formats.
 This uncluttered video player with swipe gesture support is further enhanced by a variety of skins, letting you customize the interface to your liking.
-BSPlayer includes support for subtitle files, as well as built-in subtitles in formats such as MKV.
+BSPlayer includes support for subtitled files, as well as built-in subtitles in formats such as MKV.
 The app can even automatically find the appropriate subtitle files online.
 Another great feature is BSPlayer's "pop out" viewer, which you can use to view videos in a window above your other apps.

 An established Android favorite, MoboPlayer supports a variety of video file formats, including ones that your device might not normally support, through the use of software decoding.
 Support for multiple audio tracks, subtitles (and multiple onscreen subtitles), media streaming, a library management mode with a cover flow view are among the many welcome features.
 A floating window mode allows you to keep a video window floating atop your other apps while working, texting or calling.

 Video Player HD (Free)